 Jessica joined Watsi on December 2nd, 2020.
 Two years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jessica's most recent donation supported Chrismarlie, a 13-year-old student from Haiti, to fund the prep and travel costs for her life-saving cardiac surgery.
+Jessica's most recent donation supported Emmanuel, a 39-year-old loving father from Haiti, to fund the medical care and travel needed for specialized heart surgery.

 Chrismarlie is a 13-year-old student from Haiti.
 She lives with her parents and three siblings in a city on the northern coast of Haiti.
 Her father is a school administrator, and her mother is a homemaker.
 Chrismarlie shared that she enjoys going to school and listening to music with her friends.
 Chrismarlie has a cardiac condition called pulmonic stenosis, which means one of her heart valves is too tight, making it difficult for blood to pass through and leading to heart failure.
 The surgery that she needs is not available in Haiti, but fortunately, Chrismarlie will be able to fly to the Dominican Republic to receive treatment.
 On July 29th, she will undergo cardiac surgery, during which the surgeons will widen the heart valve so that blood can flow through it more easily.
 Chrismarlie's family is raising funds to cover the costs of her surgery prep, as our medical partner, Haiti Cardiac Alliance (HCA), is contributing funds to help cover the cost of surgery.
 The $1,500 will support her surgery prep, which includes all labs, medication, check-ups and follow-up appointments, and the passports needed for HCA's social workers to accompany Chrismarlie and her family overseas.
 Chrismarlie said, "I would like to say thank you to everyone who is helping to fix my heart problem!"